COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 The preferred citation for this PDQ summary is:

-National Cancer Institute: PDQ® Endometrial Cancer Prevention.
+PDQ® Screening and Prevention Editorial Board.
+PDQ Endometrial Cancer Prevention.
 Bethesda, MD: National Cancer Institute.
 Updated <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/types/uterine/hp/endometrial-prevention-pdq.
+Available at: https://www.cancer.gov/types/uterine/hp/endometrial-prevention-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389477]

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use within the PDQ summaries only.
 Permission to use images outside the context of PDQ information must be obtained from the owner(s) and cannot be granted by the National Cancer Institute.
 Information about using the illustrations in this summary, along with many other cancer-related images, is available in Visuals Online, a collection of over 2,000 scientific images.

 The information in these summaries should not be used as a basis for insurance reimbursement determinations.
 More information on insurance coverage is available on Cancer.gov on the Managing Cancer Care page.

-More information about contacting us or receiving help with the Cancer.gov Web site can be found on our Contact Us for Help page.
-Questions can also be submitted to Cancer.gov through the Web site's Contact Form.
+More information about contacting us or receiving help with the Cancer.gov website can be found on our Contact Us for Help page.
+Questions can also be submitted to Cancer.gov through the website's Email Us.

-Last Revised: 2015-01-30
+Last Revised: 2021-06-29

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.